pca2/bootcamp/javascript_2.md

 > 500
 ```

+TK: How can you tell if a property is local to an object or inherited?
+Fortunately there's a the handy `hasownproperty` function

 TK: Exercise

 As we saw above, the `bigfoot` object has a prototype of Monster and inherits the `age` property from it.
 You may be wondering about the `ugly` property that was also defined in the Monster function.
 Isn't that something all Monster objects have by default?
 Why isn't that listed when you log `bigfoot.__proto__`?

+It's important to remember that although you frequently see them together a constructor function, is not the same thing as a prototype.

 Anything defined in the constructor function with the `this` keyword is defined as a local variable unique to that specific object.
 So while all Monster objects have `ugly` set by default, it's not part of the prototype chain and they're not linked between the various child objects in any way.
 With prototype values you can re-define them and the change will flow down and be reflected in all child objects.
 That's not the case with properties defined in the constructor.